chiefpat450119/AmmoniumBot/README.md

 # RedditBot
 Reddit bot that corrects people's grammar/spelling because it annoys me.
-Corrects should of, to much, loose, and more.
+Corrects should of, to much, loosing, and more.
-Please donate to my non-existent Patreon to support this project.
+Please waste your money on my Patreon to feed my family :D See the project in action [here](https://www.reddit.com/user/ammonium_bot)